yannabraham/cytofan/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 note
+0 errors | 0 warnings | 1 note

  * This is a new release.
+ * I'm using a CC license
+ * Spell checking raises issues with cytometry (a lab technology), Britton (an author name) and ggplot (!)

 ## Reverse dependencies